MartianZoo/solarnet/README.md

 | `TerraformRating` | `ProductionPhase: 1`; `End: VictoryPoint` |
 | `CityTile` | `End: VictoryPoint / Adjacency<This, GreeneryTile<Anyone>>` |

-* This means you can "easily" add your own fan cards to it, particularly if they only remix existing game mechanics in new ways.
-(I'd be reluctant to add features needed *only* by fan cards, but you can also "shell out" to custom code when you need to.)
+* This means that you can easily add your own fan cards to it, without actual "programming", as long as they don't require entire new mechanics.
+(The code is not yet arranged to make this *convenient* though.)

-* It has a crappy command-line UI (a "REPL") you can use to interact with it, or you can write what you want to do as a unit test.
+* It has a crappy command-line UI (a "REPL") you can use to interact with it (see demo video below).
+Or you can write what you want to do as a unit test.

 * The engine has some smarts.
 It lets you perform your turn effects in any order (per the game rules), but it can tell if there's only one task you could do next, and it can tell when you actually need to make a choice about something and when you don't.

 * If you play a game IRL or on the app, you can sort of "log" it in Solarnet, and then be able to ask all kinds of questions like "How much money did AdvancedAlloys actually save me that game?"

 * It works!
 See the Issues tab for exceptions.
-At the moment there are almost 400 cards working, including most of each expansion but Turmoil.
-(Turmoil is totally possible, but rather gnarly and I'd like to put it off a while.)
+I'm closing in on having 400 cards working, including most of each expansion but Turmoil.
+(Turmoil is totally feasible, just gnarly, and I'd like to put it off for a while.)

-* It's been a 1-person project for about 3 years, and I would really love to change that.
+* It's been a 1-person project for about 3 years, but I'd love to change that.

 * What's the point?
 There is no point.
 It's just fun.

 ## Messing around with it?

 You totally can, but note: you will have a MUCH better time if you jump on the [discord](https://discord.com/invite/3vpKDktmde) and ask lots of questions.
 VERY few people have tried it yet who aren't me.
-Not much will be self-explanatory yet.
+Very little of this will be self-explanatory yet.

 It is *supposed* to be as simple to get going as: